Dake-666/LiHangqi/_pages/about.md

 Hi!
 My name is Hangqi Li (李航奇), a senior undergraduate majoring in Computer Science & Technology at [Chu Kochen Honors College](http://ckc.zju.edu.cn/ckcen/), [Zhejiang University](https://www.zju.edu.cn/english/).
 I currently hold a GPA of 3.93/4.0, ranking top 2% among 301 students, and expect to receive my degree in June, 2025.

 I am broadly interested in Applied Machine Learning, Controllable Generative Models and AI for Common Good.
-I have been doing research engaged in AI4Science to apply CV and NLP techniques to address real-world problems, as an internship advised by [Prof. Fei Wu](https://scholar.google.com/citations?user=XJLn4MYAAAAJ&hl=en) at Zhejiang University Digital Media Computing and Design (DCD) Lab.
-I'm now a research intern with [Prof. Zeyu Zheng](https://zheng.ieor.berkeley.edu/) at IEOR Department of UC Berkeley, focusing on controllable generation of structured data such as music and images.
+I have been doing research engaged in AI4Science to apply CV and NLP techniques to address real-world problems, as an intern advised by [Prof. Fei Wu](https://scholar.google.com/citations?user=XJLn4MYAAAAJ&hl=en) at Zhejiang University Digital Media Computing and Design (DCD) Lab.
+I'm now a research intern with [Prof. Zeyu Zheng](https://zheng.ieor.berkeley.edu/) at Department of Industrial Engineering and Operations Research at [UC Berkeley](https://ieor.berkeley.edu/), focusing on controllable generation of structured data such as music and images.

 # 📖 Educations